What marijuana reclassification means for the United States

 They say it would treat them like other industries and help them compete against illegal competitors that are frustrating licensees and officials in places such as New York.

-“You’re going to make these state-legal programs stronger,” says Adam Goers, an executive at medical and recreational cannabis giant Columbia Care.
-He co-chairs a coalition of corporate and other players that’s pushing for rescheduling.
+“You’re going to make these state-legal programs stronger,” says Adam Goers, of The Cannabist Company, formerly Columbia Care.
+He co-chairs a coalition of corporate and other players that’s pushing for rescheduling..

 It could also mean more cannabis promotion and advertising if those costs could be deducted, according to Beau Kilmer, co-director of the RAND Drug Policy Center.